-The Children’s Creativity Carousel was built in 1906 by Charles Looff.
+The LeRoy King Carousel was built in 1906 by Charles Looff.
 For over 50 years it was a main attraction at the famed San Francisco amusement park, Playland-at-the-Beach.
-The Carousel was restored and installed in Yerba Buena Gardens at the Children’s Creativity Museum (formerly Zeum) in 1998.
+The Carousel was installed in Yerba Buena Gardens at the Children’s Creativity Museum in 1998.

 - 1906 Constructed in Rhode Island by renowned designer and craftsman Charles I.D.
 Looff.
 The carousel was intended to be installed in San Francisco, however it could not be due to the great 1906 earthquake and fire.

 - 1913 Moved to San Francisco’s oceanside amusement park, Playland-at-the-Beach

 - 1972 Playland-at-the-Beach closes.
 Carousel purchased by private collector and put into storage in New Mexico

 - 1983 Moved to Shoreline Village, Long Beach, CA

 - 1998 Purchased by the City of San Francisco, fully restored, and opened in its current location at Children’s Creativity Museum (formerly Zeum) in Yerba Buena Gardens